Burlesque (soundtrack): Promotion

 In August 2010, a video containing a scene from the film featuring Aguilera performing "Something's Got a Hold on Me" was released onto YouTube.
 Later in early November, a clip featuring Aguilera performing "But I Am a Good Girl" from the movie was also released.
 On November 17, 2010, Aguilera performed the track "Bound to You" on The Tonight Show with Jay Leno.
 On November 19, 2010, she performed "Something's Got a Hold on Me" on The Ellen DeGeneres Show.

+"Express", performed by Aguilera, was released as the lead single from the album in Italy and Australia; it was serviced to Italian radio on November 12, 2010 and to Australian contemporary hit radio on December 6.
 Aguilera performed "Express" at the American Music Awards of 2010 on November 21, 2010.
 The following day, Aguilera performed "Something's Got a Hold on Me" on Conan.
 On November 23, 2010, Aguilera performed "Show Me How You Burlesque" and "Beautiful" during the season finale of the eleventh season of U.S. television dancing competition Dancing with the Stars.

-"You Haven't Seen the Last of Me" performed by Cher was the first song to be released from Burlesque.
-On November 24, 2010, a digital remix extended play of "You Haven't Seen the Last of Me" was released via iTunes Stores worldwide.
-On December 7, the digital remix version of the song was purchased for sales onto iTunes Stores.
-In the United States, the single impacted adult contemporary radio stations on January 15, 2011.
-"Express" and "Show Me How You Burlesque" performed by Aguilera were the two next singles from the soundtrack, respectively: "Express" impacted Australian contemporary hit radio stations on December 6, 2010, while "Show Me How You Burlesque" was made available for digital sales on February 4, 2011.
+On November 24, 2010, Cher's label, Warner Bros.
+Records, released a digital remix extended play with uptempo dance versions of her song "You Haven't Seen the Last of Me" via iTunes Stores worldwide.
+On December 7, the same label released the StoneBridge remix version as a standalone digital single.
+RCA Records serviced the song to American adult contemporary radio on January 15, 2011.
+"Show Me How You Burlesque", performed by Aguilera, was released as a digital single on February 4, 2011.